OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/data/validation/data_import_validation.md

 > Note

 - The `targetType`  variable is an existentially quantified variable
-- Here we wan't to check that the target has a type, without any other assertion on this type
+- Here we want to check that the target has a type, without any other assertion on this type
+- Usually a data can be acquired on
+	- `Scientific Object`
+	- `Facility/Site` : Sensors inside a greenhouse or a field
+	- `Device` : Calibration or in order to compare data about some devices

 # Variable

-## Existance
+## Existence

 ### data_variable_exists

 > Description

-- The data variable must exists inside RDF store
+- The data variable must exist inside RDF store

 > Rule